 The Philanthropy Thinker

-Philanthropy needs and deserves more debate, critical thinking and scrutiny.
-The Philanthropy Thinker – Alliance’s new online column – aims to offer perspectives from the best and brightest philanthropy practitioners the world over.
+Philanthropy needs more debate, critical thinking and scrutiny.
+The Philanthropy Thinker – our online column launched in 2017 – holds up a mirror to the field offering viewpoints from leading philanthropy practitioners worldwide.

 Philanthropy Thinker pieces